fossasia/eventyay-tickets/doc/features.rst

 - **Work with multi-language events:** pretalx allows you to choose the locales offered at your conference, and speakers can then choose the language they feel most comfortable in for their talk.
-Subsequently, speakers will receive all emails in that language. pretalx supports English and German, but is open to new languages.
+Subsequently, speakers will receive all emails in that language. pretalx supports English, German and French, but is open to new languages.
 - **Ask custom questions:** If you need custom information from your submitters, you can add questions to your CfP.
 We support a wide variety of answer types, such as free-text, number input, and choices.
 (Answers can be optional, too.)
 You'll see the results as manageable